top of page

 Sample goals on a genealogy research plan

-Note: The image above doesn't have the research goals written in the quality research question format for now.
-It wouldn't fit on the screen if I had written them correctly.
+Note: For now, the research goals in the image above are not in the quality research question format.
+If I had written them correctly, they wouldn't fit on the screen.
 You should write your questions well for your plan.

-Add Sources to Search to the Genealogy Research Plan
+Add Sources to Search for the Genealogy Research Plan

 Once you know your specific research questions, you can consider what records answer your research questions.
 (Get the record reference guide here.)